simonmichael/hledger/hledger/hledger.m4.md

 Transfer postings should not have a transacted price.
 If the destination receives less than the source sends (eg due to a fee deducted by an exchange), the fee portion of lots is consumed from the source without being recreated at the destination.
-If that fee also appears as a priced non-asset posting in the same commodity (eg `expenses:fees 0.001 ETH @ $3000`), hledger automatically splits the source posting into a transfer portion and a priced disposal portion, so that the disposal is detected correctly.
+If that fee also appears as a non-asset posting in the same commodity (eg `expenses:fees 0.001 ETH @ $3000`), hledger automatically splits the source posting into a transfer portion and a disposal portion, so that the disposal is detected correctly.
+If the fee posting has a transacted price, the disposal portion carries it and a gain is calculated;
+otherwise the disposal is priceless and no gain is calculated.
-Plain `print` shows the user's original entry; `print --lots` (or `print -a`) shows the split form explicitly, so the output round-trips correctly.
+`print --lots` (or `print -a`) shows the split form explicitly, so the output round-trips correctly.

 ### Dispose